idogazit/WeSolve/README.md

 - Ido Gazit
 - Itai Weiss

-Please read our documentation file ("WeSolve Documentation.pdf") and go over "Project's Related Files" for more important information about the project (including our presentations).
+Please read our documentation file ("WeSolve Documentation.pdf") and go over "Project's Related Files" folder for more important information about the project (including our presentations).

 ## Instructions for Windows set up
 ```python -m venv venv